-As beautiful as it is on the outside, it’s even more amazing on the inside!
+As beautiful and intricate as it is on the outside, it’s even more amazing on the inside!

 We took a tour of Gaudí’s most famous works with Unique Tours Factory.
 Pictured above is Casa Batllo, designed in 1904 to be a private family home.